 Deployment, Acquisition, and Commissioning

-Unlike most CubeSats deployed from the ISS, ASTERIA—and the other CubeSats in our airlock cycle—deployed into space individually and with a 3-hour plus gap between each deployment.
-We therefore avoided the tracking ambiguities often associated with simultaneous ISS deployments.
+Unlike most CubeSats deployed from the ISS, ASTERIA—and the other CubeSats in the airlock cycle—deployed into space individually and with a 3-hour plus gap between each deployment.
+Thus, the tracking ambiguities often associated with simultaneous ISS deployments were avoided.
 ASTERIA’s TLE was available within 12 hours of deployment.

 The first attempt at contact occurred on 22 November 2017 at 00:39 UTC (approximately 36 hours after deployment).
 This attempt was unsuccessful because—as later determined via recorded telemetry—the radio on/off cycle in Safe Mode was, coincidentally, in the off state during the first pass.
 Approximately 90 minutes later, during the second pass of the mission, the operations team made initial contact with ASTERIA and received on-orbit telemetry for the first time via the Morehead State University ground station.

 Data downlinked in the mission’s opening days confirmed that the deployment logic had executed as desired, including the required 30-minute powered-off period immediately after ejection from the ISS, followed by solar array deployment, detumble, and sun acquisition.
 The initial tip-off rates were less than 1 degree per second in all three axes.
 The low initial rates combined with ASTERIA’s deployment into orbital daylight allowed the XACT to find, acquire, and settle in a Sun-pointed attitude within 150 seconds.